 Abstract

-The experiment was conducted during summer seasons at instructional field, Department of Vegetable and Spice Crops, F/Hort., UBKV, Pundibari, CoochBehar.
+The experiment was conducted during summer seasons at instructional field in Department of Vegetable and Spice Crops, F/Hort., UBKV, Pundibari, CoochBehar.
 Twenty-five genotypes of teasle gourd (Momordica subangulata Blume subsp. renigera) were grown in randomized block design with three replications to estimate character association among important heritable traits for establishing the basis of selection and to ascertain promising line for the further crop improvement.
 Character association and path analysis exhibited that fruits per plant, fruit diameter, fruit length and primary branch could be selection criteria for isolation of germplasm for enhancement of yield.
 Residual effect estimated in this experiment calculated 0.18 implied contribution of the traits under study was approximately 78% that strongly justified incorporation of traits under study.
-The Principal Component Analysis minimized the dimension of larger dataset into four components cumulatively contributed 75.15% of the variation towards total variation with 29.84% in PC1 through size of internode, flower and fruit, 23.46% in PC2 through Quantity, yield and early flowering, 12% in PC3 through plant pigments and 9.84% in PC4 through growth and delayed harvesting.
+The Principal Component Analysis minimized the dimension of larger dataset into four components cumulatively contributed to 75.15% of the variation towards total variation with 29.84% in PC1 through size of internode, flower and fruit, 23.46% in PC2 through Quantity, yield and early flowering, 12% in PC3 through plant pigments and 9.84% in PC4 through growth and delayed harvesting.
 It was evident for existing of high degree of diversity among the germplasm available in East India.
 Among the selected genotypes viz., Nimbong Local 2, Pemling local 1, Malli Dara Local 1, Pedong Local 1, Allipurduar Local 1, Banshihari Local 1 which were attributed for early flowering, fruit size and yield, Pemling local 1considered most promising genotype.

-Keywords: Teasel gourd, Germplasm, Phenotypic Correlation, Genotypic Correlation, Path coefficient, Principle Component Analysis, Yield.
+Keywords: Teasel gourd, Germplasm, Phenotypic Correlation, Genotypic Correlation, , Principle Component Analysis,.

 1. INTRODUCTION:

 The teasle gourd (Momordica subangulata Blume subsp. renigera), an allopolyploid belonging to the Cucurbitaceae family, developed as a result of hybridization between M. dioica (2n = 28) and M. cochinchinensis (2n = 28) followed by spontaneous chromosomal doubling (Mondal et al., 2006).
-Teasle gourd is believed to be originated from India, perennial climber with tuberous roots that is dioecious in nature.
-Almost all vegetarian and non-vegetarian communities use its good flavour, aroma, and essential oil (Bhuiya et al., 1977).
-Teasle gourd is propagation through tuber or root propagated and primarily grown in Assam, West Bengal, Bihar, Orissa, North-eastern States, Maharashtra, Gujarat and Andaman Islands (Naik et al., 2014).
-It is popularly known as Bhat Karela in Assam and kakrol in West Bengal, is a highly valued and commercially significant vegetable crops that is grown for its fruits, which is used as vegetable purposed.
+Teasle gourd is believed to be originated from India and is a perennial climber with tuberous roots that is dioecious in nature.
+Majority of vegetarian and non-vegetarian communities use its good flavour, aroma, and essential oil (Bhuiya et al., 1977).
+Teasle gourd is propagated through tuber or root and primarily grown in Assam, West Bengal, Bihar, Orissa, North-eastern States, Maharashtra, Gujarat and Andaman Islands (Naik et al., 2014).
+It is popularly known as Bhat Karela in Assam and kakrol in West Bengal, is a highly valued and commercially significant vegetable crop grown for its fruits, which is used as vegetable purposed.
 In addition to having 84.1% moisture, 33 mg Ca, 42 mg P, 4.6 mg Fe, 1620 μg carotene, a high level of ascorbic acid, 3.1 g protein, 3.1 g fat, 3.0 g fiber, and 1.1 g minerals per 100 g of edible fruit, it also shows good nutritional value (Bhuiya et al., 1977).
-Although the teasle gourd is a highly nutritious vegetable crop (Ram et al., 2001; Singh et al., 2009), but in India it is still considered as minor or underutilized crops.
+Although the teasle gourd is a highly nutritious vegetable crop (Ram et al., 2001; Singh et al., 2009), in India it is still considered as minor or underutilized crops.